input-output-hk/mithril/mithril-explorer/README.md

 If you add a new icon you need to reference and associate it with a codepoint in the `./fantasticonrc.js` configuration file.
+The codepoint must be part of the [unicode private use area](https://www.unicode.org/charts/PDF/UE000.pdf), as such it must be an integer between 57344 and 63743 (hex: E000-F8FF).

 Then rebuild the font: